-Couple gets $800 Duke Energy bill, harbinger of things to come
+Couple gets $800 energy bill, harbinger of things to come

 It was over $800, more than double what they had been paying earlier this year.

-"$828.
-For one month," Makris said.
+"$828 – for one month," Makris said.

-Makris at first thought there might be something wrong with his central air conditioning, or maybe his meter.
+Makris first thought there might be something wrong with his central air conditioning or his meter.
+That's when he discovered his rate had jumped dramatically.

 "It went up 63 percent," he said.
 "Just the electric part."